Pentagon Papers: Contents

-Thirty-six analysts—half of them active-duty military officers, the rest academics and civilian federal employees—worked on the study.
+Thirty-six analysts—half of them active-duty military officers, the rest academicians and civilian federal employees—worked on the study.
 They worked to produce 47 volumes answering a list of 100 questions that McNamara (via his secretaries) had sent them, which included questions such as "How confident can we be about body counts of the enemy?
 Were programs to pacify the Vietnamese countryside working?
 What was the basis of President Johnson's credibility gap?
 Was Ho Chi Minh an Asian Tito?
-Did the U.S. violate the Geneva Accords on Indochina?"
+Did the U.S. violate the Geneva Accords on Indochina?
+Can we win this war?"
 Some of the analysts included Daniel Ellsberg, Morton Halperin, Paul Warnke, future generals Paul F. Gorman and John Galvin, historian Melvin Gurtov, economists Hans Heymann and Richard Moorstein, and future top diplomat Richard Holbrooke, who drafted a volume.

 The analysts largely used existing files in the Office of the Secretary of Defense.
 To keep the study secret from others, including National Security Advisor Walt Rostow, they conducted no interviews or consultations with the armed forces, with the White House, or with other federal agencies.

 McNamara left the Defense Department in February 1968, and his successor Clark Clifford received the finished study on January 15, 1969, five days before Richard Nixon's inauguration, although Clifford claimed he never read it.
 Gelb said in 1991 that he presented the study to McNamara in early 1969, when the latter was president of the World Bank, but McNamara did not read it then, and as late as 2018 Gelb did not know if McNamara ever read the study later in his life.

 The study consisted of 3,000 pages of historical analysis and 4,000 pages of original government documents in 47 volumes, and was classified as "Top Secret – Sensitive". ("Sensitive" is not an official security designation; it meant that access to the study should be controlled.)
-The task force published 15 copies; the think tank RAND Corporation received two of the copies from Gelb, Morton Halperin and Paul Warnke, with access granted if at least two of the three approved.
+The task force made 15 copies; the think tank RAND Corporation received two of the copies from Gelb, Morton Halperin and Paul Warnke, with access granted if at least two of the three approved.